deis/workflow/src/managing-workflow/tuning-component-settings.md

 application or service on Kubernetes.

-After you add the Deis Chart Repository, you can customize the chart using `helm inspect values deis/workflow | sed -n '1!p' > values.yaml` before using `helm install` to complete the installation.
+After you add the Deis Chart Repository, you can customize the chart using `helm inspect values deis/workflow > values.yaml` before using `helm install` to complete the installation.

 There are a few ways to customize the respective component: